-Two analogies from traditional finance carry the concept most directly to the Satoshi case.
-The first is the controlling founder whose shareholding exceeds the free float.
-The blockholder literature (Barclay and Holderness, 1989; Holderness, 2003) documents that in such positions the information content of founder trading often dominates its mechanical supply effect.
-The price response to founder liquidation is not simply proportional to free-float displacement; it reflects the market's inference about the founder's changed view of the firm.
-Standard mitigation strategies, combinations of charitable transfers and 10b5-1 structured secondary offerings (17 C.F.R. § 240.10b5-1), function as devices for separating the mechanical component of the sale from its informational component, preserving the former while neutralizing the latter.
-The Patoshi position shares this structural feature: mechanical absorption is manageable under any plausible depth assumption, and the analytical weight of the problem falls on the information channel.
+Two analogies from traditional finance carry the idea to the Satoshi case.
+The first is the controlling founder whose stake exceeds the public float.
+The blockholder literature (Barclay and Holderness, 1989; Holderness, 2003) finds that in such cases the information in a founder's trading, a signaling problem in the sense of Spence (1973), often matters more than its mechanical supply effect: the price reaction is not just proportional to the float sold, it reflects what the market infers about the founder's changed view of the firm.
+The usual fixes, charitable transfers combined with 10b5-1 structured secondary offerings (17 C.F.R. § 240.10b5-1), work by separating the mechanical part of a sale from its informational part, keeping the first while defusing the second.
+The Patoshi position has the same shape: mechanical absorption is manageable under any plausible depth assumption, so the weight of the problem falls on the information channel.

-The second analogy is the estate of a deceased artist holding an inventory whose forced simultaneous sale would depress per-work prices, a phenomenon formally recognized by U.S. tax law through the ``blockage discount'' sustained at 37 percent in \emph{Estate of David Smith v.
+The second analogy is the estate of a dead artist holding a large inventory whose forced, simultaneous sale would depress prices per work.
+U.S. tax law recognizes this as the ``blockage discount,'' sustained at 37 percent in \emph{Estate of David Smith v.
 Commissioner}, 57 T.C.
-650 (1972), affirmed 510 F.2d 479 (2d Cir.
+650 (1972), aff'd 510 F.2d 479 (2d Cir.
 1975), and at an effective 37 percent in \emph{Estate of O'Keeffe v.
 Commissioner}, T.C.
 Memo 1992-210 (Center for Art Law, 2018).
-The estate case is closer to the Patoshi case than the controlling-founder case in one important respect: there is no ongoing production by the originator to calibrate the inventory against, and the market's estimate of scarcity must form without reference to the originator's continued activity.
-The standard mitigation, staged distribution through a foundation or estate over decades, is a direct analogue to Track 1's patient liquidation and illustrates that the reflexive problem is tractable where the holder (or the holder's successor) has the option to spread disposition over time.
+This case fits the Patoshi case better than the founder case in one respect: the originator is no longer producing, so the market must judge scarcity without reference to ongoing output.
+The standard fix, staged sale through a foundation or estate over decades, is a direct analogue to Track 1's patient liquidation, and it shows the problem is tractable whenever the holder, or a successor, can spread the sale over time.